 Autocracy can be sub-divided into several categories including dictatorship, absolute monarchy, and constitutional monarchy.
-A dictatorship refers to one individual holding power, generally through force, and everyone has to follow his decisions, for example, Adolf Hitler (Germany) and Fidel Castro (Cuba).
+A dictatorship refers to one individual holding power, generally through force, for example, Adolf Hitler (Germany) and Fidel Castro (Cuba).
 An absolute monarchy is where the highest power is vested in the hands of a monarch who rules the state, usually ascends into power by inheritance and holds this position for life.
 The monarch in many cases has supreme authority and can make decisions without approval or counsel of anyone.
-On the other hand, the powers of a Constitutional Monarch are restricted by a constitution, parliament, or even by custom.
+On the other hand, the powers of a constitutional monarch are restricted by a constitution, parliament, or even by custom.
 Generally, such monarchs have ceremonial roles rather than enforceable.
 In modern times, many countries, such as Belgium, Great Britain, and Denmark, have moved away from absolute monarchy in favor of a constitutional monarchy.

 Democracy is a system of government in which representatives are elected by the people to make decisions on their behalf.
 It has two main sub-types: presidential and parliamentary systems.
 For example, the United States of America could be said to be a presidential system, and the United Kingdom, a parliamentary system.
 Democracy is usually practiced in the form of a republic, in which people’s elected deputies (proxies or representatives), rather than the people themselves, form, shape and implement the government and its functions.
-Less commonly seen, a pure democracy or direct democracy would involve deciding manners by way of popular vote and referendum directly without the use of representatives.
+Less commonly seen are pure or direct democracies which involve deciding matters by way of popular vote or referendum, without the use of representatives.
 Examples can be found in certain ancient Roman city-states that established a form of direct democracy, but nowadays, practices such as referendums are more widely used.
 Finally, Switzerland has established a long-standing voting system where, in many cases, citizens are thought to have a more powerful vote than democracy in the world.